 Convert Unix timestamps to human-readable dates and vice versa.

-A Unix timestamp (also known as Epoch time or POSIX time) is the number of seconds that have elapsed since January 1, 1970, at 00:00:00 UTC.
+A Unix timestamp — also called epoch time or POSIX time — is the number of seconds that have elapsed since January 1, 1970, at 00:00:00 UTC, ignoring leap seconds.
 It is widely used in programming, databases, APIs, and log files as a compact, timezone-independent way to represent a point in time.
+This Unix timestamp converter and epoch time converter handles both second-precision (10-digit) and millisecond-precision (13-digit) timestamps automatically, and converts in both directions.

-Enter a numeric timestamp in the first section to convert it to a human-readable date in UTC, your local timezone, and ISO 8601 format.
+Enter a numeric timestamp in the Timestamp to Date section to convert it to a human-readable date in UTC, your local timezone, ISO 8601 format, and a relative time (e.g., "2 hours ago").
 The tool auto-detects whether your input is in seconds or milliseconds.
+Use the Date to Timestamp section to pick a date and time and get the corresponding Unix timestamp in both seconds and milliseconds.
+The current Unix timestamp is displayed at the top and updates every second.

 A modern code editor with live preview, built for web developers and designers.